stapait/node-starter-kit/README.md

 # node-starter-kit
 A Node.js project with all configurations

-This quickstart project currently use:
+This quickstart project currently uses:
  - Express
  - Mocha
  - Chai